magento/devdocs/src/guides/v2.4/extension-dev-guide/event-list.md

 {:.procedure}
 When to listen:

-* if one wants to modify the way prices are added to a select statement
+*  If one wants to modify the way prices are added to a select statement

 ### 75. catalog_product_attribute_update_before